ViniciusMikuni/OmniLearn/README.md

 # Data

+Use the flag ```--folder''' with the path of the downloaded data to  preprocess each file.
+See below for specific file instructions.

 ## JetClass

 OmniLearn is trained using the [JetClass](https://zenodo.org/records/6619768) dataset.
 All files can be directly download from zenodo or downloaded using the dataloader scripts provided by the authors from the original [repository](https://github.com/jet-universe/particle_transformer/blob/main/get_datasets.py).
-After the files are downloaded to the folder FOLDER you can preprocess them to save new clean files in the desired format using:

 ```bash
 cd preprocessing